 In ancient times, Jews had a temple in Jerusalem, which will one day be rebuilt.
-The Jewish place of worship is the synagogue, where prayer takes place facing Jerusalem.
-Public worship requires a minyan of ten males aged 13-plus.
-In orthodox synagogues, men and women sit separately and the service is conducted by males.
+The Jewish place of worship is the synagogue, where prayer takes place facing towards Jerusalem.
+Public worship requires a minyan (quorum) of ten males aged 13 or older.
+In Orthodox synagogues, men and women sit separately and the service is conducted by males.

 The Jewish Calendar

 The Sabbath is a day of rest from work, lasting from sunset on Friday until nightfall on Saturday.
 Features of the day are the synagogue services and the family gathering at home.
 Sabbath candles are lit before sunset, and prayers of sanctification are said over wine and bread.

 Pesach (Passover) lasts eight days and marks the deliverance of the Israelites from slavery in Egypt.
 On the first two evenings there is a home ceremony with symbolic foods recalling the bitterness of slavery and the sweetness of freedom.
 The main Passover food is unleavened matzah, eaten to recall the “bread of affliction” in Egypt.
 Passover is the time of the barley harvest in Israel.